grame-cncm/faust/architecture/vcvrack/README.md

 # faust2vcvrack

 The **faust2vcvrack** tool compiles a Faust DSP program in a folder containing the [VCV Rack](https://vcvrack.com) plugin C++ source code and a Makefile to compile it.
-By default the resulting C++ code is compiled and installed in the VCV Rack application.
+By default the resulting C++ code is compiled and installed in the VCV Rack application:

 `faust2vcvrack [-source] [-nvoices <num>] [additional Faust options (-vec -vs 8...)] <file.dsp>`